evanTheTerribleWarrior/doom-redis/README.md

 ###  **Run the project via single script**

-From the root directory run the script:
+From the root directory run the script for your OS, for example for macOS:

 ```
 cd build
-bash start.sh
+bash start-macos.sh

 ```